MDSplus/Documentation/docs/guide/devices/writing-devices.md

 tips and tricks for debugging as you're writing

-whatever Stephen and Fernando can remember
+TODO: whatever Stephen and Fernando can remember

 ### Modifying
 Remove and Re-add